kstoneriv3/debiasing-bert-by-kernel-pca/README.md

 # TODO
 # 1. download dataset to the environment
 command1
-# 2. generate embeddings of debiasing sets and test data
+# 2. generate embeddings of defining sets and test data
 command2
 # 3. debias the test data
 command3